 In both formal and informal adjudicative proceedings, the standards for agency review correspond to the standards for judicial review of formal adjudicative proceedings under Subsection 63G-4-403(4).

 (1) The type of relief available on agency review shall be the same as the type of relief available on judicial review under Subsection 63G-4-404(1)(b).

 (2) The order on review constitutes final agency action for purposes of Subsection 63G-4-401(1).

-(1) Unless otherwise provided by statute, a motion for a stay of an order or other temporary remedy during the pendency of judicial review shall include:
+(2) Unless otherwise provided by statute, a motion for a stay of an order pending judicial review shall include:

 (a) a statement of the reasons for the relief requested;